simonsfoundation/mountainlab_test2/README.md

 * As much as possible spike sorting should be automatic to avoid user bias, enable validation, and facilitate processing of large amounts of data.

-* Sorting methodology should be transparent and involve a minimumal set of adjustable parameters.
+* Sorting methodology should be transparent and involve a minimal set of adjustable parameters.

 * Visualization tools should be independent of sorting methodology allowing results from multiple algorithms to be compared.